loomio/loomio_help/content/blog_links/case_studies/index.md

   <a href="http://blog.loomio.org/2018/02/16/building-workforce-capability-to-address-family-violence-and-sexual-violence/" target="_blank">
   <img src="nz_gov_framework.png" alt="logo"/></a>

-  <p>The <strong>New Zealand Government</strong> used Loomio for producing a Workforce Capability Framework. <a href="http://blog.loomio.org/2018/02/16/building-workforce-capability-to-address-family-violence-and-sexual-violence/" target="_blank">In this story,</a> Giselle Wansa-Harvey tells how Loomio was used in online consultation to reach wide range of people and organisations in the sector.
+  <p>The <strong>New Zealand Government</strong> used Loomio for producing a Workforce Capability Framework. <a href="http://blog.loomio.org/2018/02/16/building-workforce-capability-to-address-family-violence-and-sexual-violence/" target="_blank">In this story,</a> Giselle Wansa-Harvey tells how Loomio was used in online consultation to reach wide range of people and organizations in the sector.
   </p>
  </div>